clangd/chrome-remote-index/docs/index.md

-# LLVM remote index server
+# Chromium remote index server

-This server provides about a day old index for [llvm-project](https://github.com/llvm/llvm-project/) to be used by clangd.
+This server provides about a day old index for [chromium](https://chromium.googlesource.com/chromium/src.git) to be used by clangd.
 It aims to lower resource usage of clangd on workstation machines by moving project-wide indexing and serving pieces to a centralized server.